apcatanzariti/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is important because it gives a description of the kind of content the web reader can expect.
+This is helpful in both SEO, and for anyone reading your code after you.
+An example would be a <section> tag as opposed to a <div> tag.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Display block will take up it's own line.
+Display inline will allow elements to be next to each other. <p> is a block element and <span> is an inline element by default.

 3. What are the 4 areas of the box model?

+The content, the padding, the border, and the margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+That property will work on the cross axis.
+In the case of flex direction being set to row, "align" would work on the Y axis (cross axis) of the container.

 5. Explain why git is valuable to a team of developers.

+Git is valuable because it provides version control.
+It also allows developers to work independently without stepping on each others toes, and then combine their work at a later time into a finished (or updated) product.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.